ContractLand/terra-bridge-btc/README.md

 ### Terminologies

-*Home* - The chain where we are transferring external assets onto in the form of pegged tokens.
-Home is assumed to be EVM based (e.g Ethereum).
+*Home* - The chain where we are transferring external assets onto in the form of pegged tokens (i.e Ethereum).

-*Foreign* - The chain where we are transferring assets from and onto home.
-Foreign can be EVM or non-EVM based (e.g Bitcoin).
+*Foreign* - The chain where we are transferring assets from and onto home (i.e Bitcoin).

 *Bridge* - The system that helps to perform message relay, verification, and hold/release of assets between users on home and foreign.